 "There are new sources of capital, structures and technologies that are beginning to dominate people's thinking.
-This is not an evolution to ignore" - MIPIM 2014
+This is not an evolution to ignore"

-The 'Private Equity Development: Lodging' course discusses the rapidly evolving real estate investment and development industry, and addresses various approaches in capital markets.
+The 'Private Equity Development: Hospitality Focus' course discusses the rapidly evolving real estate investment and development industry, and addresses the shifting perception of capital partners.
 The course covers major facets of creating a private equity development business while focusing on hotel development projects.
-The course also discusses key industry disruptors that have been triggered by the rise of technology and sharing economy - crowdfunding, home / office sharing, online travel agencies and others.
+The course discusses partnerships, fund raising, syndication of equity on one hand, and elaborates on key industry disruptors around the rise of technology and sharing economy on the other - crowdfunding, home / office sharing, online travel agencies and others.
 We also discuss the growing movement around the next generation of travelers and its impact on hotel investment and development.

-The structure of the six sessions will follow the typical progress of a private equity development deal as illustrated below:
+The structure of the six-session course will follow the typical progress of a private equity development deal as illustrated below: